apache/auron-sites/docs/documents/getting-started.md

 4. Build the project.

-You can build Auron either *locally* or *inside Docker with CentOS7* using a unified script: `auron-build.sh`.
+You can build Auron either *locally* or *inside Docker* using one of the supported OS images via the unified script: `auron-build.sh`.

 Run `./auron-build.sh --help` to see all available options.